Page 2 of 7

 B R R C H Floral347-620-3757; brrch.com

 Drawing inspiration from Dutch still-life paintings and English countryside gardens, floral designer Brittany Asch creates dreamy arrangements using a mix of hand-selected blooms and foraged materials, like raspberry or Russian olive branches.
 Custom installation and delivery services available.
-From $150 for bouquets and $175 for centerpieces.
+Prices upon request.

 Carolyn Gregg Flower Design917-576-0166; carolyngreggflowers.com

-Gregg counts numerous interior decorators and publishing types among her clients.
+Gregg counts numerous interior decorators among her clients.
 The Treillage alumna always pairs seasonal cuttings (no orchids with sunflowers here).
 Bouquets and centerpieces from $150.celebrateflowers.com

 Jorge Cazzorla, who studied architecture and graphic design, uses his understanding of space and color to help couples design flowers and props, such as chuppahs or arches, that accentuate the venue.
 He also offers floral-design workshops at his studio.
-Bouquets from $150; centerpieces from $250.chestnutsnyc.com
+Bouquets from $185; centerpieces from $285.chestnutsnyc.com

 City Blossoms62 Trinity Pl., nr.
 Rector St.; 312 E. 46th St., nr.
 Second Ave; 212-346-0756; cityblossoms.com